I face a technical problem with the server.

 If you create a picture while you are in “baltic grid”, the grid pattern will be visible.
 Thus you can choose the pattern representation you want during weaving.

-When you use or Sunna Heddle pattern
+or Sunna Heddle pattern

 , first and last parameters are set automatically.